bkilshaw/ezstripe/readme.md

 The `STRIPE_WEBHOOK_SECRET` be generated in a few steps and can be left alone for the time being

+All three URLs are up to you.
+The Success and Cancel URL's typically return back to your product page.
+The Billig Portal Return URL can point back to your users home/dashboard.

 ```php
 # Stripes Publishable key